sv3nd/sv3nd.github.io/content/05a-commented-kafka-config.md

 ```

 Kafka 0.11 introduced so-called _transactions_.
-Essentially, they try to mimic the isolation feature of ACID transactions by allowing a producer to mark a set of written records, typically accross several topics, as part of the same atomic write operation.
+Essentially, they try to mimic the _read committed_ isolation feature of ACID transactions by allowing a producer to mark a set of written records, typically accross several topics, as part of the same atomic write operation.
 Kafka consumer will ignore that feature by default, unless they are configured with `isolation.level=read.committed`, in which case any record that is not part of a committed transaction gets discarded.

 Note that this does **not** achieves atomic read: this is an all-or-nothing _write_ operation: from the read side, there is no way to have an all-or-nothing mechanism.